How to set up Amazon Redshift

 }

-3. Raise another support ticket with the ID of the AWS account where the role above was created.
+• The ID of the AWS account where the role was created.

 🚨 Careful!
-Wait until the support team confirms the account is allowlisted for assuming the role before running the crawler.
+Wait until the support team confirms the account is allowlisted to assume the role before running the crawler.

 Related articles